Drumsna: History

 In the late 19th century, Drumsna was the main trading town in Leitrim with its own jail and courthouse.
 It was the resting place for horse-drawn carriages and the harbour was a thriving delivery port.
 In 1850, the construction of the Jamestown Canal led to a change of the Shannon navigation which altered the status of Drumsna.

-Throughout at least the 19th and 20th centuries, a number of annual fairs were held at Drumsna on- May 20, June 22, August 25, October 7, and December 13.
+Throughout at least the 19th and 20th centuries, a number of annual fairs were held at Drumsna on- 20 May, 22 June, 25 August, 7 October, and 13 December.
 There was a Chalybeate Spa near the village in the 19th century.
 In 1925, Drumsna village comprised 35 houses, 5 being licensed to sell alcohol.

 Ashfort House, near Drumsna, was originally the home of the Caulfield family.
 It was purchased by the Waldrons of Cartron in 1744.
 It was here in January 1848 that Hubert Kelly Waldron JP was murdered in a non-political incident when the local coroner attempted to serve him with a writ.

 Until 1996 the main N4 Dublin to Sligo road passed through the village which was then bypassed.